perinei/garage-door-pi/README.md

 # garage
 control garage door and monitor status (open / close) using raspberry pi and AWS IoT

-app should runs as a service that automatically starts at reboot
+app should runs as a service that automatically starts at reboot. you can use systemctl to start/enable/status/stop service.
+example:
+$ systemctl start garage
+$ systemctl enable garage
+$ systemctl status enable

 example of service file configuration /usr/lib/systemd/system/garage.service